lee-lindley/plsql_utilities/README.md

     ,STATIC FUNCTION cursor_to_table(
         -- pass in a string.
-        -- Unfortunately any tables that are not in your schema -- will need to be fully qualified with the schema name.
-The open cursor version does -- not share this issue.
-        p_sql_string    CLOB            := NULL
+        -- Unfortunately any tables that are not in your schema -- will need to be fully qualified with the schema name. p_sql_string    CLOB            := NULL
         -- pass in an open cursor.
 This is better for my money.
         ,p_refcursor    SYS_REFCURSOR  := NULL
         -- if provided, will be the caption on the table, generally centered on the top of it -- by most renderers.
         ,p_caption      VARCHAR2        := NULL